Visas Available for Crime Victims

 - Must be able to show that you have suffered a physical or mental hardship as a result

-- Help during the investigation and the prosecution of the crime committed against you
+- Have helped during the investigation and/or the prosecution of the crime committed against you

-- A police officer, judge, prosecutor, or other government representative associated with your criminal case, must sign a U visa certification form – verifying the above
+- A designated police officer, judge, prosecutor, or other government representative associated with your criminal case, must sign a U visa certification form – verifying the above elements are met.

 T Non-Immigrant Visa